Soccer-Liverpool owner Henry apologises after Super League turmoil | Sports-Games

-Liverpool's principal owner John Henry apologised to supporters and to manager Juergen Klopp on Wednesday for the disruption caused by the club's involvement in the formation of the European Super League.
+Liverpool owner John Henry apologised to supporters and to manager Juergen Klopp on Wednesday for the "disruption" caused by the club's involvement in the breakaway European Super League project.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)